aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/additional-features/export-specific-layout-to-image/_index.md

 rasterizationOptions.setPageHeight(1600);
 ```

-Adjust the page dimensions as per your requirements.
+Feel free to adjust `PageWidth` and `PageHeight` to match the resolution you need.

-## Step 5: Specify Layers
+### Step 5: Specify Layers (or Layout) to Export

-Convert the list of layer names into a format suitable for rasterization options.
+Select the exact layout you want.
+Here we export **all** layers, but you can filter the list to a single layout.

 ```java
 String[] stringArray = Arrays.copyOf(layersNames.toArray(), layersNames.toArray().length, String[].class);